Find Affordable College Courses

 $11,496 Average Tuition & Fees

-Out of the 18 schools in Illinois that were part of this year’s ranking, Southern Illinois University Edwardsville landed the # 3 spot on the list.
-Located in the suburb of Edwardsville, SIUE is a public college with a large student population.
+A rank of #3 on this year’s list means Southern Illinois University Edwardsville is a great value for drama and theater arts students.
+Located in the suburb of Edwardsville, SIUE is a public college with a fairly large student population.

-The average tuition and fees for an in-state undergraduate at SIUE are $11,496 a year.
+In-state tuition fees for undergraduate students at SIUE are $11,496 per year.
 Theater majors at SIUE take out an average of $27,000 in student loans while working on their egree.

 Full Drama & Theater Arts at Southern Illinois University Edwardsville Report